shivsgkashyap/e-commerce/README.md

 # Full-Stack E-Commerce App (MERN)

-MERN Stack Shopping App built from scratch.
+MERN stack shopping app built from scratch.
 React + Redux frontend and Node.js + Express REST API with MongoDB.
-Includes Shopping API with Stripe payment method and register/login function with JWT authorization and CryptoJS password encryption.
+Includes shopping API with Stripe payment method and register/login function with JWT authorization and CryptoJS password encryption.
 Please note: this app is hosted on Cyclic.sh and may take a few seconds to fully load.

 # [LIVE DEMO](https://aggressive-crab-slip.cyclic.app/) :point_left: